Where is Student Health Services located?

 How long do you keep my medical records?

-Student Health Services maintains all student medical records for ten years from the time of graduation.
+Student Health Services maintains all student medical records for ten years from the time of graduation, transfer or withdrawal.

 I am going on a trip, and I think I need certain immunizations.
 What should I do?

-SHS has an international travel clinic that provides consultations and immunizations for only Wheaton College sponsored trips.
+SHS has an international travel clinic that provides consultations and immunizations for Wheaton College sponsored trips or for personal for travel students only.
 Call 630-752-5072 to schedule an appointment.
 Please note: Travel appointments can often be booked far in advance so call as soon as you know your plans to get the best appointment availability.
 There is a fee for these consults.

 Can Student Health Services write an excuse to my professor if I was sick and did not go to class?